Breword/tmux/Control-Mode.md

 refresh-client -A '%0:continue'
 ~~~~

+Once continued, the `%continue` notification is sent.

-When flow control is enabled, the `%output` notification will not be sent;
+When flow control is enabled, the `%output` notification is not sent; instead
-instead the `%extended-output` notification is used.
-This has additional
+the `%extended-output` notification is used.
+This has additional arguments
-arguments terminated by a single `:` argument.
-Currently there are two
+terminated by a single `:` argument.
+Currently there are two arguments: the
-arguments: the pane ID and the number of milliseconds by which the pane is
+pane ID and the number of milliseconds by which the pane is behind.
+For
-behind.
-For example:
+example:

 ~~~~
 %extended-output %0 1234 : abcdef